CCM19/ccm19doks/docs/plugins/2fa.md

 ![Second login dialog after entering the password](../assets/2fa/Screenshot-2FA-Login.jpg)

 The plugin must be activated in the on-premise editions in the plugin management by the administrator and enabled for users.
-In the Cloud plans, the plugin will be available during January 2022.
+In the cloud plans, the plugin will be available during January 2022.

 ## Enable functionality